raushan728/Basic-Projects-of-C/README.md

 3. Delete Task
 4. Exit
 Enter your choice: 1
-Enter task: Complete C project
+Enter task: I am Raushan
 Task added successfully!

 Enter your choice: 1
-Enter task: Study for exam
+Enter task: From Bihar
 Task added successfully!

 Enter your choice: 2

 ----- Your Tasks -----
-1. Complete C project
+1. I am Raushan
-2. Study for exam
+2. From Bihar

 Enter your choice: 3
 Enter task number to delete (or 0 to delete all): 2